tensorflow/docs/site/en/api_docs/python/tf/tpu/experimental/embedding/TPUEmbedding.md

 `RuntimeError`
 </td>
 <td>
-If called when object wasn't created under a `TPUStrategy`.
+If called when object wasn't created under a `TPUStrategy` or if not built (either by manually calling build or calling enqueue).
 </td>
 </tr><tr>
 <td>